ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/AntC-proposal.md

 * All FunDeps must be **Full** (term from Schrijvers et al § 6.1, definition below);
 * Instance heads must be either apart or overlap in strict substitution order;
 * Going by an amended definition of apartness/overlap for FunDeps (note two given instance heads might be apart wrt one FunDep but overlap wrt a different FunDep);
 * If the instance heads overlap wrt two or more FunDeps, it must be the same instance that is more general for each FunDep involved.
+[Best explained by example](#Bi-overlap-avoidance-condition)

 # Full FunDeps